 - Integration with a template language: Some frameworks integrate with a specific template language.
 Others have a pluggable model to support many templates, although they’re often optimized for one template language.
-If you prefer a particular template language, make sure the framework supports it well.
+If you prefer a particular template language, make sure the framework supports it well or not.

 - Security integration: The default servlet access control and security model works for simple tasks but isn’t extensible for more advanced needs.
 Some frameworks provide alternative security models, and many support pluggable security models.

-- Support of designer/developer separation: One of the common goals in web application development is to effectively separate the developer’s duties from the designer’s.
+- Support of designer/developer separation: One of the common goals in web application development is to effectively separate the developer’s responsiblities from the designer’s responsibilities.
 Choosing the right template language helps here, but the framework choice can have even more impact.
 Some enable the separation of concerns, some enforce it.

 - Mechanisms to support web services: With the growing interest in web services, it’s common to see new frameworks centered around web services feature.

 You can visit Oracle Java: Servlets and JSP Pages Best Practices for more details.

 Thanks for visiting this post for Java Servlet best practices. you visit Java JSP Servlet Tutorials Page.

 Your comments are welcome to improve this article.
 You can write your questions in the comment section here, to ask any question regarding Java Servlet best practices, I will try to answer those questions.